 And 4 psychology elective papers and 3 other elective papers approved by the Programme Leader

 Students who wish to seek careers with a Māori development perspective should select the following 4 papers as electives or as an alternative course of study.

 555339 Māori Health, Development and Environment (instead of 555401 Health and Environment)

 We will support Te Ara Hauora Māori students form relationships with Māori health providers, industry stakeholders and communities, and AUT Māori staff and students.

-This psychology major can also be completed as a double major with applied mental health or health promotion in the Bachelor of Health Science within a 3-year period.
+This Psychology major can also be completed as a double major with Health Promotion in the Bachelor of Health Science within a 3-year period.

 You can choose to study the degree without a health major:

 Or you can choose to major in one of the following specialised areas: